ActivitySim/activitysim/docs/development.rst

 An activitysim travel model is made up of a series of models, or steps in the data pipeline.
 A model typically does the following:

-  * registers an ORCA step that is called by the model runner
+  * registers an Inject step that is called by the model runner
   * sets up logging and tracing
-  * gets the relevant input data tables from ORCA
+  * gets the relevant input data tables from Inject
   * gets all required settings, config files, etc.
   * runs a data preprocessor on each input table that needs additional fields for the calculation
   * solves the model in chunks of data table rows if needed